17

 1/ Golf is just one of many activities at this 2000-hectare lifestyle resort.
 There is an equestrian centre; recreation and leisure activities placed strategically along open green belts and the Jukskei River; plus a skate park, soccer pitches, nature trails, tennis and padel courts (alongside a 300-metre long lagoon), gym equipment, and a kids wonderland.

-2/ Developer Douw Steyn’s palatial home sits on a ridge overlooking the course and clubhouse, towering over golfers on the tenth tee.
+2/ Developer Douw Steyn died in 2025 and his palatial home sits on a ridge overlooking the course and clubhouse, towering over golfers on the tenth tee.

-3/ Limited non-resident golf memberships available.
-Membership has grown to 140.
+3/ Limited non-resident memberships available.
+Membership has grown to 180.
 Visitors welcome subject to availability.
-Course closed Mondays.

 4/ The clubhouse, a social hub for residents and guests, has won international acclaim for its innovative architectural design.
 All parking bays are on two covered levels.
 It includes a gym.